SALP Chapter 13

 "What does the philosophy gathering do?"

-"We share delicious food and chat!"
+"We share tasty food and chat!"

 "Hehe!
 I'm going to the square with Lanthe sis!"

-"Hello, I'm Lan..."
+"Hello, I'm Lan—"

-"So you're Lady Lanthe!"
+"So you're Miss Lanthe!"

-"I've been dying to meet you!"
+"I've been wanting to meet you!"

-But her voice was startlingly high.
+But her voice was surprisingly high.

 "What...?"

-"Sniff-sniff, you smell nice too.
+"Sniff, sniff.
+You smell nice too.
 I like you very much."

 Princess Ana buried her nose in Lanthe's shoulder and murmured, then suddenly lifted her head.